Civic Engagement Topical Module (2023)

 f.
 Encouraging free speech and expression

-3. How much do you feel encouraged to address important social, economic, or political issues in the following?
+2. How comfortable do you feel addressing important social, economic, or political issues in the following?

 Response options: Very much, Quite a bit, Some, Very little